City of Heroes: Production history

+In 2000, writer Rick Dakan and Michael Lewis created Cryptic Studios.
+The company's first project was City of Heroes, the idea for the game which Dakan claims to have come up with.
+Dakan was named Lead Design on the game, doing mostly writing for characters and story.
+Even after resigning from Cryptic, Dakan remained involved with the game through the publishing of the City of Heroes comic book.

 On October 31, 2005, the game's first sequel, City of Villains (CoV), was launched, allowing players to play as supervillains.
 The stand-alone expansion pack did not require City of Heroes to run, but if the user had both games, content was added to the City of Heroes side of game play.
 On July 16, 2008, NCsoft merged the two games' content together.
 Thus, a player who only owned City of Heroes could now play City of Villains, and vice versa.
 Prior to this, a purchase was required to access either game's content, but they were linked by one account and subscription fee.

 On November 6, 2007, NCsoft announced their purchase of the City of Heroes/City of Villains intellectual property and transitioned the staff from Cryptic Studios to a new location in Mountain View, California, to continue development of the game.
 The new studio on April 14, 2009, became Paragon Studios, which shared credit with Cryptic Studios for the development work.
 This then led to City of Heroes becoming available for download on Steam, along with other NCsoft titles, on April 22, 2009.

 On October 30, 2008, NCsoft announced a partnership with Transgaming Technologies in order to bring both City of Heroes and City of Villains and all 13 expansions to Mac OS X.

 The City of Heroes: Going Rogue expansion's release was announced on May 11, 2009.
 This part of the game centered on the alternate reality of Praetoria and featured a new alignment system allowing players characters to shift allegiances between Heroes and Villains, giving characters access to both Paragon City of City of Heroes and the Rogue Isles of City of Villains.
 Paragon Studios described this as "[exploring] the shades of gray that lay between Heroes and Villains".
 Going Rogue was released on August 17, 2010, with pre-purchasers able to play on August 16.